 While I still wish my son had not been killed, I’ll still choose to thank the God of my strength when I’m weak: “Blessed be the God and Father of our Lord Jesus Christ, the Father of mercies and God of all comfort, who comforts us in all our affliction so that we will be able to comfort those who are in any affliction with the comfort with which we ourselves are comforted by God.
 For just as the sufferings of Christ are ours in abundance, so also our comfort is abundant through Christ.”
 (2 Corinthians 1:3-5, NASB)

 The Tragedy Assistance Program for Survivors: www.taps.org

 The Tragedy Assistance Program for Survivors (TAPS) offers compassionate care to all those grieving the death of a loved one who served in our Armed Forces.
 Since 1994, TAPS has provided comfort and hope 24 hours a day, seven days a week through a national peer support network and connection to grief resources, all at no cost to surviving families and loved ones.
 TAPS has assisted over 50,000 surviving family members, casualty officers, and caregivers.

-The TAPS Military and Veteran Caregiver Network provides pre- and post-9/11 era military and veteran caregivers with peer support and partners to reduce their isolation and increase their sense of connectedness, engagement, hopefulness, wellness and their knowledge and skills.
+The TAPS Military and Veteran Caregiver Network provides pre and post-9/11 era military and veteran caregivers with peer support and partners to reduce their isolation and increase their sense of connectedness, engagement, hopefulness, wellness, knowledge, and skills.

 800 Phone Number: If you just need someone to talk to, please call TAPS any time at 1.800.959.TAPS (8277).
 The TAPS survivor care team can also tell you about services and programs you might find helpful.
-The TAPS resource and information helpline is available 24 hours a day, 7 days a week, 365 days a year.
+The TAPS resource/information helpline is available 24 hours a day, 7 days a week, 365 days a year.

 Address: National Headquarters.
 3033 Wilson Boulevard, Suite 630, Arlington, VA 22201